alexmac131/rover2016/README.md

 ##License:##

-The majority of this software is licensed in exchange for two liters of India Pale Ale, to be delivered at a neighborly bar, preferably without a a god-damned squary-stary-box.
+The majority of this software is licensed in exchange for two liters of India Pale Ale, to be delivered at a neighborly bar.

 ##Specifications:##